project-spacelord/acsac22-ae/doc-src/testing.md

 ## Spacelord authorized boot testing

-Make sure to download artifacts listed in the [Introduction](/introduction.html) based on your hardware requirement.
+Make sure to download artifacts listed in the [introduction page](introduction.md) based on your hardware requirement.

 ### Preconfiguration